takuma929/colour_space_conversion_icvs_summerschool/README.md

 # colour_space_conversion_icvs_summerschool
-A repository for colour conversion workshop
+A repository for colour conversion workshop at ICVS Summer School 2025 held in Oxford.

 To check out
 ```